Stability of torsion-free G_2 structures along the Laplacian flow: Proof of Theorem

 and

-So the differential $\phi_{t*}$ of the map $\phi_t$ is non-degenerate everywhere on $M$ and the norm of $\phi_{t*}$ are uniformly bounded independently of $t$.
+So the differential $\phi_{t*}$ of the map $\phi_t$ is non-degenerate everywhere on $M$ and the norm of $\phi_{t*}$ is uniformly bounded independently of $t$.
 This estimate thus also descends to the limit map $\phi_{\infty}$.
-Therefore from the inverse function theorem, noting that $\phi_t$ is isotopic to the identity map $\phi_0$, we have that the limit map $\phi_{\infty}$ is also a diffeomorphism.
+The inverse function theorem then implies that $\phi_{\infty}$ is a local diffeomorphism.
+Since $\phi_0=id$ the identity map, and each $\phi_t$ is a diffeomorphism which is isotopic to the identity map, we deduce that $\phi_\infty$ is a surjective local diffeomorphism homotopic to the identity.
+As $M$ is compact, $\phi_{\infty}$ is a covering map.
+Moreover, $\phi_{\infty}$ is homotopic to the identity so it must have degree one and thus is injective.
+We deduce that the limit map $\phi_{\infty}$ is also a diffeomorphism.
 Then